State Issues

 • By passing legislation specifying that the state will provide funding to the diaper bank.

-Currently, 10 states invest in/ provide funding for diaper distribution programs.
+Currently, 9 states invest in/provide funding for diaper distribution programs.

 • Minnesota – $1.098 million for 2023-2025

-The following states previously funded diaper banks, but funding has expired or run out.
+The following states previously invested in community-based diaper banks, but funding has not been reauthorized and/or allowed to expire or run out.
 Advocates in these states are actively working to renew funding to address diaper need in their respective states.

 • Arizona* – $200,000 (2022-2023)